Ramneek82810/DigitRecognizer-CNN/README.md

 - Uses the MNIST dataset for training and validation.

--Achieves high accuracy through techniques like dropout and activation functions.
+- Achieves high accuracy through techniques like dropout and activation functions.

 2️⃣ Interactive Application